RogueRope/docs/content/docs/main/volunteer.md

 * Arriving early for build or staying after for clean up
 * Create and bring art
 * Running a workshop
-* Makemusic, put on a show, or do a performance
+* Make music, put on a show, or do a performance
 * Feel free to create your own way to participate!

 ![](/images/giphy.webp)

 ### How To register?

 Initially we set up a fancy volunteering website platform, but on second thought, this is overkill.
 Another platform to sign-up on, complex screens with shifts etc...
-Now the plan is to put a big paper schedule on the wall where you can write your name on to pick a shift you like.
+Last year we just used a google sheet, and made a print for the people on site to join as well.
+Write your name and pick a shift you like.

-You will be asked to do this when you check in.
+If you haven't found the time before, you will be asked to do this when you check in.

 ![](/images/aragorn-lets-do-this.gif)